Dubai's fresh water was ideal for Ship's Boilers.

 These ships discharged their cargoes into barges which were towed into Dubai Creek.

-Barges unloaded at Dubaiside Cargo Wharves.
+Barges unloaded at Dubaiside Customs Cargo Wharves.

 These Wharves became redundant when Port Rashid opened in 1972